Do you own rental properties?

 Asking previous landlords questions about their leases with the applicant is another way to determine if they are truthful in their story to you.

-Finally, this question helps speak to the potential tenant’s finances, something that could impact their ability to be a responsible, consistent tenant.
-It is an excellent policy never to allow tenants to stay in a property unless they can pay the first month’s rent plus a security deposit.
+Finally, this question helps speak to the potential resident’s finances, something that could impact their ability to be a responsible, consistent resident.
+It is an excellent policy never to allow residents to stay in a property unless they can pay the first month’s rent plus a security deposit.
 There shouldn’t be any exceptions.

 It’s always important to wrap up your questions by asking applicants if they have any questions for you.
 Remember that the initial screening process can be a helpful tool to both of you in determining whether or not it is a good fit.